 Women, especially women in some stage of menopause, suffer more than men from one of these three forms of sleep, especially the “hot and sweaty” sleeper (and not in a good way).

-Hot sleeping and hot flash sleeping are different.
+However, hot sleeping and hot flash sleeping are different.
 As a hot sleeper, your temperature stays stable but warmer throughout the night, so as long as you adjust your sleepwear, bedding and room temperature you can still sleep comfortably.

-What about cold sweats and menopause?
+What about a cold sleeper?

-If you’re a cold sweat sleeper you’re both cold and wet – or rather chilled.
+If you’re a cold or cold sweat sleeper you’re both cold and wet – or rather chilled.
 It’s really not a comfortable situation.
 Cold sweats can occur without a hot flash.
 They are brought on by stress and anxiety, menopause, low blood sugar and other causes.
 Your body sweats even though you aren’t warm, so the moisture sits on your skin and soaks your sleepwear and bedding.
 You can stay chilled and damp depending on how frequently it occurs during the night.

 Fabric can Affect Your Sleep Comfort